-The College will not tolerate discrimination on the basis of race, national origin, color, religion, sex, age, sexual orientation, disability, marital status, military status, domestic violence victim status or any other status that is prohibited by law.
+Discrimination on the basis of race, national origin, color, religion, sex, age, sexual orientation, or disability is prohibited by both state and federal law.
+The college will not tolerate such discrimination under any circumstances.
 Whenever an alleged violation of this policy is brought to the college's attention, an investigation will be undertaken and, if a violation is found, prompt and effective corrective action will be taken.
 All members of the college community should contact the appropriate college office, as set forth below, if they believe a violation of this policy has occurred.